mitrefccace/autoinstall/README.md

 ```sh
 python ./installer.py
 ```
+as root.
 Follow the instructions; select any subset of the repositories to install.
 To install all repositories, select the quick install option.

 5. For a one-click install, save the properly-configured, decoded configuration files in the /home/centos directory with the